 Similar violations emerged at BYD's Brazil facility last year, where labor authorities found human trafficking allegations at the Camaçari plant.
 The pattern suggests systemic labor practices rather than isolated incidents.

 In Central Europe, as we learned from the Velvet Revolution, quiet persistence often achieves more than loud proclamations.
-Yet Hungary's government under Viktor Orbán has pursued Chinese investment with minimal scrutiny, creating what observers call a "backdoor to Europe" for Beijing's industrial ambitions.
+Yet Hungary's government under Viktor Orbán has pursued Chinese investment with minimal scrutiny, creating what observers call a for Beijing's industrial ambitions.